 3. Become curious about your inner state: notice your thoughts, feel your feelings, trace your body sensations, pay attention to your breath, etc…

 4. Become aware of patterns and dynamics.
 Does this remind you of something that you’ve experienced in your in your childhood?
 Does this feel like a pattern in your relationships, in general? etc.

 - You might sense that your energy drops into your younger self and you become activated.
 You might have an “aha” moment when you realize that you are projecting your parent onto your friend/beloved, etc. You might discover that the conflict arose because you haven’t shared the whole truth.

 5. Give space to disagreement, moving beyond the paradigm of who is right or wrong.

-6. Now, if possible, allow the perspective of the person you are in disagreement with to land within you, in your mind/emotions/body/soul (which isn’t the same as you abandoning yourself).
+6. Now, if possible, allow the perspective of the person you are in disagreement with to land within you, in your mind/emotions/body/soul (without abandoning yourself).

 7. Notice if the combination of steps you took, allows a deeper understanding to emerge.
 Pay attention to any insights that might arise.
 May be your heart opens and you feel more connected.
-May be the fabric of relation with another becomes more palpable.
-Or you realize that you need to express your anger.
+May be you realize that you need to express your anger.